|

 In

-long adhered to a belief in reincarnation.
+the Eastern religious world having long adhered to a belief in general

 However,

-notwithstanding recurring allusions to the Eastern concept of
+notwithstanding recurring allusions to the Eastern concept of karma

-to the ancient Greeks and their views on the afterlife and reincarnation.
+views on the afterlife and reincarnation.

 In

-of the ancient Greek philosopher Plato.
+of the ancient classical Greek philosopher Plato (428/427 BC –

 Plato